-A - To use the Online Banking Service, you must have at least one deposit or loan account at a member bank of Minnwest Bank Group, a personal computer and access to Internet Service.
+A - To use the Online Banking Service, you must have at least one deposit or loan account at Minnwest Bank, a personal computer and access to Internet Service.
 To enroll, you'll need to contact a Minnwest representative and complete a Business Online Banking Enrollment Form.
 Then you'll receive a User ID and temporary password.
 You will be required to change your password the first time you access the Online Banking Service.

 Q - What is the cost of Online Banking?

 A - There is no fee for the general Online Banking Service.
 Fees for other account-related activities shall be payable in accordance with a Schedule of Fees and Charges as established and amended by the Bank from time to time.